polyflix/polyflix/CONTRIBUTING.md

 - `state: ...` The state of the issue (according with the action)
 - `type: ...` The type of Pull Request expected to be performed on the issue
 - `priority: ...` The priority of treatement of the issue
+- `semver: ...` Specific to Pull Request, the kind of version to be released
 - We also use some common labels like `breaking changes`, `help wanted` and `good first issue`.

 _Using our templates for issues and bug report, labels should be automatically provided._